-The Advisor will run the thesis defense during thesis week, which will be determined for each spring term.
+The thesis director will run the defense during Thesis Week, which will be determined for each spring and fall term.
 In justified cases, defenses may be scheduled at other times.

-- A 90 minute space will be allocated for the defense in Nunnelee Hall, though the total time rarely exceeds 75 minutes.
+- A 90 minute space will be allocated for the defense in Griffis or Nunnelee Hall, though the total time rarely exceeds 75 minutes.